Adjustment to vision loss is a process. Each person adjusts in their own time and manner. There is no “right” way to adjust to this major life change.

 People will usually progress through the stages in the order listed below.
 But, not always.
 Some people may skip a step.
 Others may advance one step, then fall two back when a new challenge arises.
 The feelings in each step may also reoccur from time to time even when someone has been living with vision loss for a long time.
 Additional loss of vision may also trigger the cycle in someone who had reached acceptance.

 Different people are at different stages:

-• Shock and disbelief occur when a person is told or realizes that their vision is not coming back and perhaps is going to get worse.
+When a person realizes that their vision is not coming back and may even get worse, shock and disbelief are a common response.
 They need time to absorb the news.

-• People who are in denial may believe a medical miracle or their faith is going to cure them.
+People in denial may believe a medical miracle or their faith is going to cure them.
 If a person’s vision is not going to return, it is important that they hear that information from the doctor.
 Only then can they move past it.
-There is nothing wrong in hoping for the future but today and tomorrow are what must be lived.
+There is nothing wrong in hoping for the future, but today and tomorrow are what must be lived.

-• Some people feel very depressed and hopeless about their vision loss.
+Your group may include people who feel very depressed and hopeless about their vision loss.
 They may be withdrawing from normal social interaction.
 They will often focus on what they perceive to be their many new limitations.

-• The adjustment process often causes a person to spend a great deal of time reflecting on what they still value in life, what is important to them, and normally will come to the conclusion that there are still reasons for living and going on.
-Many aspects of life that everyone values such as being a good friend, being kind and compassionate, helping others, have nothing to do with vision loss.
-A “turning point” is reached and a person with vision loss will start to look forwards instead of dwelling on negative feelings.
+The adjustment process often causes a person to spend a great deal of time reflecting on what they still value in life.
+They may think about what is important to them and normally will come to the conclusion that there are still reasons for living.
+Many aspects of life that everyone values such as being a good friend, being kind and compassionate and helping others have nothing to do with vision loss.
+Through this process, a “turning point” is reached.
+A person with vision loss will start to look forward instead of dwelling on negative feelings.

-• Once vision loss brings about changes in life, a person will start to seek proof (more than what their suspicions tell them) that a different life is possible with vision loss.
-Support groups and Independent Living Skills training can often fill this need for answers and information that validate a life lived with independence.
+A person in this stage will start to seek proof (more than what their suspicions tell them) that a different life is possible.
+Support groups and Independent Living Skills fill this need for answers and information that validate a life lived with independence.

 In This Section